 Eastern Yellow Wagtail, St Mary's, Scilly, 17 April 2019.
 Note the long hindclaw (Scott Reid).

 My mind raced as I tried to work out what I'd just seen and heard.
 I put the news out locally as 'Blue-headed-type Wagtail at Lower Moors.
 Call noticeably raspy'.
 Kris Webb was immediately on the phone and we met in the general area the bird had headed towards.
 After searching for half an hour, we went back to the original location.
 Kris got there moments before me and the bird was perched up in a willow in full view.
 With sound recorders running for flight calls, we edged closer, rattling off photos between scrutinising it through binoculars.
-Then it flew, continuing south and out of sight.
+Then it flew again, giving the raspy call another five times directly overhead, before continuing south and out of sight.

 I was still pondering what the bird was when I got home, and decided to listen to the call again.
 Suddenly, it clicked – the Citrine Wagtail-like call was familiar and in photos I could see a long hind claw: it had to be Eastern Yellow Wagtail!
 Soon after sharing photos and recordings on Twitter, my theory received confirmation.
 I spread news locally and others managed to connect with the bird that evening.
 However, there was no sign the next day.